 The Event Editor download begins.
 You have the option to start the installation after the files have been extracted.
 To manually launch the setup program at a later time, note the download location and file name for later use.

 - Browse to and copy the contents of <Installation location>\Server\Web\EventEditor into the web folder of the web server.

 For example, in IIS, the web folder may be located at C:\inetpub\wwwroot\EventEditor.

 The actual location of the IIS wwwroot directory could differ on your server machine.
 Use the IIS Management Console to obtain the location of the IIS wwwroot directory.

 - Create a

-map document (MXD) with the appropriate routes, event layers, and (optionally) redline layer using Pipeline Referencing.
+map with the appropriate routes, event layers, and (optionally) a redline layer.

-You can include the redline layer in the same map document or you can create a different map document just for redline.
-For more information, see Deploying redline routes.
+You can include the redline layer in the same map or you can create a different map just for redline.
 Make sure the redline feature class has its m- and z-values disabled.

 Event Editor supports viewing relationships if they are available through the map service.
-To publish a relationship in the maps service, have both Origin table or feature class and Destination table or feature class in your map document.
+To publish a relationship in the maps service, have both Origin table or feature class and Destination table or feature class in your map.
 Simple relationship classes with one-to-one (1:1), one-to-many (1:M) are supported.